Freshman Level and Non-Major Courses

 lectures, one laboratory weekly.
 Prerequisite: Biology 1312, 1112; Chem.
 1303 and

-microbial diseases.
-Provide a systems approach to various infectious processes and
+diseases.
+Provide a systems approach to various infectious processes and includes

-includes an overview of antimicrobial therapy, vaccines, sterilization, and public
+an overview of antimicrobial therapy, vaccines, sterilization, and public health.

-health.
-Diseases covered will range from relatively trivial localized infections such
+Diseases covered will range from relatively trivial localized infections such as acne

 and cellular level.
 An understanding of life's recurring strategies including: 1)